osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 Flye usage
 ~~~~~~~~~~~~
 For flye we only need a single file of reads - the long Oxford Nanopore reads.
-We will also need to specify the *type* of reads (they could be another type of long read, such as PacBio), the estimated genome size, and the number of threads to use.
+We will also need to specify the *type* of reads (a long-read assembler could use another type of long read, such as PacBio), the estimated genome size, and the number of threads to use.
 Please do not use more than two threads!

 Again, you will do this in a ``tmux`` terminal, as the assembly will take some time to complete.
 Open up a new ``tmux`` terminal now by typing ``tmux`` at the command line.
 Once you have that open, go ahead and start the assembly using a command similar to:

 .. code:: bash

-    flye --nano-raw my_longreads.fastq --out-dir myassembly_long --genome-size 5m --threads 2
+    flye --nano-raw my_longreads.fastq --out-dir myassembly_long \
+    --genome-size 5m --threads 2

 Here, ``5m`` refers to the genome size in Megabase pairs.